 Mirroring each other, the abdominal wall is comprised of two sets of muscles.
 On each side of the body, these muscles make up the internal and external obliques, the transversals, and the rectus abdominis muscles.

 Rare, Spigelian hernias are hernias through the Spigelian fascia which is near the outside edges of the rectus abdominis.
 Weakened abdominal walls are the main cause of this hernia.

-Sometimes, surgery-related incisions can be the birthing chamber for a hernia.
-Incision hernias can occur when a surgeon must cut open the abdominal muscles; in order, to operate within the abdominal cavity.
-After surgery, the repaired abdominal muscles are left weak, thus, the chance for herniation increases.
+Sometimes, surgery-related incisions can also lead to hernias.
+Called Incision hernias, these occur when a surgeon cuts open the abdominal muscles; in order, to operate within the abdominal cavity creating a weak spot.
+After surgery, the repaired abdominal muscles are left weak increasing the chance for herniation.

 Unlike most hernias which involve the intestines, Hiatal hernias involve the stomach.
 When part of the stomach slips through the opening in the diaphragm, Hiatal hernias can occur.
 This is the area where the esophagus passes through the abdomen from the chest.

-- Sliding Hiatal Hernia – Occurs when lower parts of the stomach and esophagus pass through to the chest, via the diaphragm.
+- Hiatal Hernia – Occurs when lower parts of the stomach and esophagus pass through to the chest, via the diaphragm.
 This is the most common type of Hiatal hernia.

-- Paraesophageal Hernia – Occurs when stomach herniates alongside the esophagus.
+- Paraoesophageal Hernia – Occurs when stomach herniates alongside the esophagus.
 This can lead to serious complications; as the stomach can, literally, twist in on itself (volvulus).

-Trauma-based wounds can cause traumatic diaphragmatic hernias.
-Usually, as a result of blunt force trauma, stab wounds, and/or gunshot wounds, traumatic diaphragmatic hernias are from the tearing, or ripping in the area.
+Traumatic diaphragmatic hernias are usually the result of blunt force trauma, stab wounds, and/or gunshot wounds.
 These hernias can form at the time of injury, or later.

-Congenital diaphragmatic hernias are rare.
-These are caused by the failure of the diaphragm to completely form and close during fetal growth.
-This usually leads to complications of non-fully developed lungs, or lung-related issues later on.
+Lastly, is the rare congenital diaphragmatic hernia which is caused by the failure of the diaphragm to completely form and close during fetal growth.
+This usually leads to complications of under-developed lungs or lung-related issues later in life.